Management5Exceptions/ProjectManagement/README.md

 1. To integrate the BannerView component in your design prepare a view from storyboard and of BannerView type, prefer below snippet:

 ![Banner View Image](https://github.com/Management5Exceptions/ProjectManagement/blob/main/ReadmeImage/BannerView.png)
+    Steps:
+    1. Drag a view from library.
+    2. At there attribute inspector assign BannerView as a class and Appylar in module.
+    3. Create there outlet of type BannerView.
 ```swift
 @IBOutlet weak var bannerView: BannerView!
 ```